Taipei Economic and Cultural Representative Office in the United States: History

 In 1994, as a result of the Clinton Administration's Taiwan Policy Review, the name of the CCNAA office in Washington, D.C. (which functioned as an embassy) was changed to Taipei Economic and Cultural Representative Office (TECRO).
 Similarly, the names of the twelve other CCNAA offices (which functioned as consulates) were changed to Taipei Economic and Cultural Office (TECO).

-In September 2020, the US Ambassador to the United Nations Kelly Craft met with James K.J.
-Lee, director-general of the Taipei Economic and Cultural Office in New York, who was secretary-general in Taiwan’s Ministry of Foreign Affairs until July, for lunch in New York City in what was the first meeting between a top Taiwan official and a United States ambassador to the United Nations.
+In September 2020, the US Ambassador to the United Nations Kelly Craft met with Amb.
+James K.J.
+Lee, Director-General of the Taipei Economic and Cultural Office in New York, who was secretary-general in Taiwan's Ministry of Foreign Affairs until July, for lunch in New York City in what was the first meeting between a top Taiwan official and a United States ambassador to the United Nations.
 Craft said she and Lee discussed ways the US can help Taiwan become more engaged within the U.N.